-Current guidelines for the HPV vaccination state that the vaccine should be administered for girls in a series of three shots at age 11 or 12, or for girls aged 13 to 26 who have not yet been vaccinated.
+Current guidelines for the HPV vaccination state that the vaccine should be administered for girls in a series of three shots at age 11 or 12, or for girls aged 13-26 who have not yet been vaccinated.

 Although it is clear that current cervical cancer screening methods have dramatically reduced death rates from the disease over the years, researchers are always on the hunt for better methods to detect the cancer.

-Last year, Medical News Today reported on a study from researchers in India suggesting that a vinegar test may be a cheap and effective way of detecting cervical cancer.
+Last year, MNT reported on a study from researchers in India suggesting that a vinegar test may be a cheap and effective way of detecting cervical cancer.

 The test would involve swabbing the cervix with vinegar, which causes precancerous cells to turn white - a result that can be seen in a matter of minutes.

 The study authors estimated that this test could prevent 72,600 deaths from cervical cancer worldwide.